ChesterLen/Python-Advanced/Python Advanced - Exam Exercises/Exam - 02/README.txt

     Input: 1, 23, 2, 1, 42, 22, 7, 14    Output: At least Stamat wasn't exceeding the maximum caffeine.
            51, 100, 3, 7                         Stamat is going to sleep with 264 mg caffeine.

+    2. Rally Racing

+It's time for one of the biggest races in the world, Paris-Dakar.
+The organizers of the event want you to do a program that helps them track the cars through the separate stages in the event.

+On the first line, you will be given an integer N, which represents the size of a square matrix.
+On the second line you will receive the racing number of the tracked race car.
+On the next N lines you will be given the rows of  the matrix (string sequences, separated by whitespace), which will be representing the race route.
+The tracked race car always starts with coordinates [0, 0].
+Thеre will be a tunnel somewhere across the race route.
+If the race car runs into the tunnel , the car goes through it and exits at the other end.
+There will be always two positions marked with "T"(tunnel).
+The finish line will be marked with "F".
+All other positions will be marked with ".".
+Keep track of the kilometers passed.
+Every time the race car receives a direction and moves to the next position of the race route, it covers 10 kilometers.
+If the car goes through the tunnel, it covers NOT 10, but 30 kilometers.
+On each line, after the matrix is given, you will be receiving the directions for the race car.
+    • left
+    • right
+    • up
+    • down
+The race car starts moving across the race route:
+    • If you receive "End" command, before the race car manages to reach the finish line, the car is disqualified and the following output should be printed on the Console: "Racing car {racing number} DNF."
+    • If the race car comes across a position marked with ".".
+The car passes 10 kilometers for the current move and waits for the next direction.
+    • If the race car comes across a position marked with "T" this is the tunnel.
+The race car goes through it and moves to the other position marked with  "T" (the other end of the tunnel).
+The car passes 30 kilometers for the current move.
+The tunnel stays behind the car, so the race route is clear, and both the positions marked with "T", should be marked with ".".
+    • If the car reaches the finish line - "F" position, the race is over.
+The tracked race car manages to finish the stage and the following output should be printed on the Console: "Racing car {racing number} finished the stage!".
+Don’t forget that the car has covered another 10 km with the last move.
+Input
+    • On the first line you will receive N - the size of the square matrix (race route)
+    • On the second line you will receive the racing number of the tracked car
+    • On the next N lines, you will receive the race route (elements will be separated by a space).
+    • On the following lines, you will receive directions (left, right, up, down).
+    • On the last line, you will receive the command "End".
+Output
+    • If the racing car has reached the finish line before the "End" command is given, print on the Console: "Racing car {racing number} finished the stage!"
+    • If the "End"  command is given and the racing car has not reached the finish line yet, the race ends and the following message is printed on the Console: "Racing car {racing number} DNF."
+    • On the second line, print the distance that the tracked race car has covered: "Distance covered {kilometers passed} km."
+    • At the end, mark the last known position of the race car with "C" and print the final state of the matrix (race route).
+The row elements in the output matrix should NOT be separated by a whitespace.

+    Examples:

+    Input: 5                           Output: Racing car 01 finished the stage!
+           01                                  Distance covered 80 km.
+           . . . . .                           .....
+           . . .
+T .                           .....
+           . . . . .                           .....
+           .
+T . . .                           .....
+           . .
+F . .                           ..C..
+           down
+           right
+           right
+           right
+           down
+           right
+           up
+           down
+           right
+           up
+           End

+    Input: 10                          Output: Racing car 45 DNF.
+           45                                  Distance covered 100 km.
+           . . . . . . . . . .                 ..........
+           . .
+T . . . . . . .                 ..........
+           . . . . . . . . . .                 ..........
+           . . . . . . . . . .                 ......F...
+           . . . . . . . . . .                 ......C...
+           . . . . . . . . . .                 ..........
+           . . . . . . .
+T . .                 ..........
+           right
+           down
+           down
+           right
+           up
+           left
+           up
+           up
+           End